 Main Article Content

 Background: In Thailand, it is estimated that there are 250,000 new cases of stroke each year.
 About 50,000 patients lose their lives and around 30% of patients become paralyzed.
 Occupational Therapy (OT) has a key role in rehabilitation for stroke.
-In particular, it enables survivors to reengage in activities of daily living to resume work or family tasks.
+In particular, it enables survivors to reengage in their occupations.
+The Activity Card Sort (ACS) is a useful tool for assisting clients to select therapeutic activities and occupations that are relevant to their needs and contexts.

 Materials and methods: The development of the Thai-ACS for stroke rehabilitation was based on a survey of stroke survivors and occupational therapists (OTs) from OT clinics in 6 regions of Thailand.
 Cluster analyses were used to identify group and patterns of activities.

 Results: The survey was completed by 120 clients and 60 OTs who then engaged with ACS in therapy.
-Thai-ACS was comprised of 100 activity items obtained from OTs and stroke survivor input.
+Thai-ACS was comprised of 100 activity items obtained from OTs and stroke survivors’ input.
 Three clusters emerged for domain areas, consisting of Basic rehabilitation skills and ADL (18 items); IADL, household and education (60 items); and Leisure and socio-cultural participation (22 items).
-The tasks applied to the needs of stroke survivors and activities were created that would apply the skills needed for everyday life.
-This final Thai-ACS showed a Cronbach alpha coefficient of 0.832, which reflected high reliability and inter-correlations among test activity items.
+All activities were created by the need of stroke survivors and related to their occupations.
+This final Thai-ACS also showed a Cronbach alpha coefficient of 0.832, which reflected high reliability and inter-correlations among test activity items.

-Conclusion: Thai-ACS for Stroke clients is a comprehensive instrument to engage collaboratively with stroke survivors in activities based on their cultural lifestyle.
-It will facilitate rigorous clinical and population-based research, and will direct appropriate therapeutic engagement relevant to the client’s needs and aspirations.
+Conclusion: Thai-ACS for stroke clients is a comprehensive instrument to engage collaboratively with stroke survivors in activities based on their cultural lifestyle.
+It will facilitate rigorous clinical and population-based research and will direct appropriate therapeutic engagement relevant to the client’s needs and contexts.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.